GitLiveApp/GitLive/_sections/visibility-vscode.md

 ### What did your teammates change locally compared to their latest push?

 Furthermore, you can drill down into an individual teammate’s working copy local changes for quick and easy problem-solving.
 This allows you to seamlessly understand what your teammate is referring to instead of going through a cumbersome commit-push-fetch cycle.
 The GitLive window shows you your teammate’s working copy changes relative to his latest pushed remote state, visualised by the number of lines added and deleted (denoted by the + and - symbols).
-As can be seen below, **SuDa2103** has edited the file **BluetoothService.kt** locally.
-The "+" symbols next to the file implies that he has added three lines of code in this files locally compared to his latest pushed remote state.
+As can be seen below, **Ismael Juma** has edited the file **log-view.js** locally.
+The "+" symbols next to the file implies that he has added ten lines of code in this files locally compared to his latest pushed remote state.

 ![See the changes in their working copy](/uploads/visibility-working-copy-vscode.png "Working Copy Changes"){:class="screenshot"}